Welcome to Wilton Family Eye in Wilton, Connecticut

 The eye doctors at Wilton Family Eye Care believe in looking at the big picture when it comes to your eye health, so we take the time to get to know you, your eye care history and your vision needs.

-Doctors Irene Rosenberg and Abby Quinn know that getting the right prescription involves balancing several factors, including clear eyesight, visual efficiency and your ability to process visual information seamlessly.
+Doctors Irene Rosenberg, Abby Quinn and Adam Kropf know that getting the right prescription involves balancing several factors, including clear eyesight, visual efficiency and your ability to process visual information seamlessly.

 Whether you need a routine eye examination, an expert contact lens fitting, treatment for eye diseases or infections (such as glaucoma or conjunctivitis), or eye surgery (such as LASIK or cataract surgery), our optometrists will provide you with the best care, advice, options and follow-up care.